lewis-hue/LLMs-and-RAG/README.md

 ## **Project Overview**

-An intelligent, Retrieval-Augmented Generation (RAG) assistant for Qubiten, a simulated compliance services provider.
-This chatbot provides expert-level guidance on complex regulations like ISO 27001, SOC 2, HIPAA, and GDPR by leveraging a fine-tuned Large Language Model (LLM) and a proprietary knowledge base.
+An intelligent RAG-powered assistant for Qubiten that delivers expert guidance on compliance services using a fine-tuned LLM and a custom knowledge base.

 ### **Key Features**